quicwg/base-drafts/draft-ietf-quic-transport.md

 subsequent packet as necessary.

 A packet may contain frames and/or application data, only some of which may require reliability.
-When a packet is detected as lost, the sender SHOULD only resend frames that require retransmission.
+When a packet is detected as lost, the sender re-sends any frames as necessary:

 * All application data sent in STREAM frames MUST be retransmitted, with one exception.
 When an endpoint sends a RST_STREAM frame, data outstanding on